 Click on the Comments tab from the top navigation banner

-Click the + sign on the fart right side of section.
+Click the + sign on the far right side of section.

 Fill in text box with requirements needed for approval.
-Once completed click the ✔ to save
+Once completed click the ✔ to save.

 SECOND:

-You will return the invoice to the shared folder using the dropdown menu in the upper right corner as seen below
+You will return the invoice to the shared folder using the dropdown menu in the upper right corner as seen below.

-The Front Office will request the required documentation and once received will reassign to you which will alert you via email.
+This returns the invoice/transaction to the Front Office, they will coordinate and request the required documentation or any changes from FSS or the Department.
+Once requests have been received, they will reassign to you again for approval. .